A Simple Plan

 We stayed close to the island — to enjoy its wave and wind shadow — and put the main up.
 For a few minutes, the sailing was lovely.
 A dolphin jumped out of the water right next to the boat and scared the bejeezus out of me.
 “Holy cow!
 A dolphin!”
 I yelled.
 It jumped a few more times in front of the bows, but disappeared into the depths before the kids could see it.
 I viewed the dolphin as a good omen.

-We rolled in the headsail as far as the jammed mantle would allow us.
-I moved the starboard sheet to the broken sheet side, on to the winch, and pointed the boat very close to the wind.
+We came up with a plan: I attached the starboard sheet to the port side of the genua.
+I pointed the boat very close to the wind.
 This took the wind out of the foresail.
-It started flapping.
-I cut the exposed kern of the broken sheet.
-Then, while I used my weight to keep the flapping reserve sheet under control, Barbara threaded it through the block and the clutch and put it around the winch.
+I cut the broken sheet.
+Then, while I used my weight to keep the new, violently flapping sheet under control, Barbara threaded it through the clutch and put it around the winch.
 We were back in business!
-Now we could roll in the foresail in a controlled way.
-We motored over to the nearest bay, 20 miles straight into the waves.
-All those bangs sounded familiar.
+Now we could roll in the foresail again.

 All in all, we handled the situation pretty well I think.
 I also realized dolphins are not omens, just dolphins.